pologovaa/eclipse-wiki/Home.md

 The ARC GNU IDE provides support for the following functionality:

-* Support for Windows 7, Ubuntu Linux 14.04 LTS and RedHat Enterprise Linux 6.0 Development Host Systems
+* Support for Windows 7, Ubuntu Linux 14.04 LTS and RedHat Enterprise Linux 6 Development Host Systems

-* Support for the ARC EM and HS Processors
+* Support for the ARC EM, ARC HS, ARC 600 and ARC 700 Processors
 * Support for little and big endian configurations
 * Ability to create C/C++ projects using the ARC elf32 cross-compilation toolchain
 * Configuration of toolchain parameters per project
 * Configuration of individual options (such as preprocessor, optimization, warnings, libraries, and debugging levels) for each toolchain component:
 	+ arc-elf32-gcc
 	+ arc-elf32-gdb
 	+ arc-elf32-as
 	+ arc-elf32-size

-* Configuration of debug and run configurations for EM Starter Kit using OpenOCD.
+* Configuration of debug and run configurations for EM Starter Kit and AXS10x using OpenOCD.
 * Configuration of debug and run configurations for supported FPGA Development Systems and debug probes (Digilent HS1 or Ashling Opella-XD).
 * GDB-based debugging using **Debug** perspective providing detailed debug information (including breakpoints, variables, registers, and disassembly)

 > Before you begin, refer to the EM Starter Kit and ARC GDB Getting Started